 Aortic stiffness and blood pressure variability in young people: a multimodality investigation of central and peripheral vasculature.

-Boardman H., Lewandowski AJ., Lazdam M., Kenworthy Y., Whitworth P., Zwager CL., Francis JM., Aye CY., Williamson W., Neubauer S., Leeson P.
+Boardman H., Lewandowski AJ., Lazdam M., Kenworthy Y., Whitworth P., Zwager CL., Francis JM., Aye CYL., Williamson W., Neubauer S., Leeson P.